facundofederico/projectManager/README.md

 # Project Manager

-Small project for practicing Java and Neo4j.
+## Objective and use
+The main objective behind this project is to get some hands-on practice using:
+- Java
+- Neo4j
+- Docker

-The main idea is to provide a solution that allows the user to create 'projects' and a directional graph of tasks within it.
-Later this graph can be used to calculate the project total duration using a critical path calculation, essentially creating a Grantt chart.
-(Note: I could actually rename the project to something like that)
+The solution itself provides a tool for users to create projects, define a hierarchy of tasks for it, and use it to calculate the total time required for the project using a critical path calculation (like in a Grantt chart).

-The project is divided in modules in such a way that allows the future development of alternative storage providers (for now I wanted to take advantage of a graph database engine such as Neo4j, but it could be implemented in a simple JSON file) and controllers (such as a CLI, a REST API or a visual UI).

-For now the implementation only covers a tree structure, but with a few tweaks I should be able to provide a full directional graph support.
-Measures will be taken to avoid the creation of loops within the graph.
+For this version, I chose to keep it simple by sticking to a simple hierarchy, but it is my idea for a future version to allow users to define directed graphs by manually linking 'needed' subtasks to a task.

+## Development notes
+The project is divided in 3 modules (domain, infrastructure and adapter), following a hexagonal architecture:

+Controller -> Domain <- Repository

+This allows me to keep the domain logic where it belongs, and to define, if I wanted, different implementations for the Controller and the Repository.

+In this implementation, I'm using a Neo4j in-memory repository and a CLI controller.
+This of course if far from ideal for a real project (both for the use of volatile memory and poorly intuitive UI), but is enough for the goal of this experiment.
+In a real-life scenario, we would use an actual instance of a Neo4j database, a visual interface (or API REST that communicates with a good-looking frontend page), and user authentication.

+This application is being containerized in a docker file so anyone can try it.